briangug/net-snmp/README.txt

 == DESCRIPTION

 This gem is a wrapper around the Net-SNMP library.
 It supports SNMP versions 1, 2c, and 3.
+The API is based on the pure Ruby implementation of libSNMP by David R. Halliday (http://snmplib.rubyforge.org/).

 == FEATURES/PROBLEMS: